bderiy/focal/README.md

 ```bash
 npx cypress run
 ```
 Note: by default it uses dev version of the file.
-To switch to prod version, make the change in testing file csv_file_test.cy.js in line 12, replacing "dev" with "prod"
+To switch to prod version, make the change in testing file csv_file_test.cy.js in line 12, replacing "dev" with "prod".

-## Document data validation rules
-Production version of the file was taken as a template, the data from the file was stored into JS object for consistency validation.

-The scope of testing is to test main parameters of the file: the number of columns and raws, as well as the name of the columns.

-Then, going column by column and validating each cell if it matches the expected result.
+It will run all files with cy.js extension.

+For single file execution run the same command with adding the file name at the end.

+## Structure
+All test file are located in the folder:

+-  /cypress/e2e

+Regex patterns and functions which process request are located in the folder

+- /cypress/data

+The library that parse PDF file is located in the folder

+- /cypress/support/dataParser.js

+The testing files are located in the folder

+- /cypress/fixture

+## Testing approach
+Because the spec doc is not available, there are a few assumption and rules were made on how to test files.

+1. The file has a fixed persistent table-based structure, where is 15 columns and variable number of rows.
+All columns have a fixed names and written in the order.

+There are tests which validate the following:

+a.
+Number the columns = 15

+b.
+Names of columns and their order

+c.
+Number of rows = at least one and more

+2. Another batch of tests verify the validity of the data in each column and cell.

+For each column there is a set of rules designed:

+2.1.
+Store Name - always string, can't be empty

+2.2.
+Barcode - only numbers, 14 digits long, can't be empty (for CSV version it is coming with " ' " in the beginning)

+2.3.
+Article -  only numbers, 9 digits long, starts with "1", can't be empty

+2.4.
+Product Name - always string, can't be empty

+2.5.
+Brand - always string, can be empty (based on the sample file)

+2.6.
+Aisle - 2 letters, followed by 2 numbers, can't be empty

+2.7.
+Department - always string, can't be empty

+2.8.
+Case Pack Size - number, can't be empty

+2.9.
+SR at Marked at Time - number, can't be empty

+2.10.
+Current SR - number, can't be empty

+2.11.
+Marked by - always string, can't be empty

+2.12.
+Marked At - in date/time format 0000-00-00 00:00:00, can't be empty

+2.13.
+Marked As - always string, can't be empty

+2.14.
+Last Received Date - in date/time format 0000-00-00 00:00:00, can't be empty

+2.15.
+Approval -  always string, can't be empty

+Note: all conditions/rules were made based on analyzing the only one file.
+Once I get a full spec of requirements, these rules will be modified accordingly.
+For example, additional rule can be the length(maximum allowed of characters) of the strings or number.

 ## What else could be checked or improved in terms of test quality?
-Neat library converts all data into String type.
-One of the steps to deeper analyze the data is to try to convert numbers into numerical data format, or apply regex validation  where it can be implemented, but in this case, strict data consistency would be lost.

-Also it might make sense to get "expected result" data not from the prod file, but get it from db or api to validate that file was created and have correct data.
+More deep PDF file testing.
+Currently, it has more limited functionality to validate the file.